 In connection with our Collaboration and License Agreement with Egalet to commercialize Oxaydo tablets we receive a stepped royalty at percentage rates ranging from mid-single digits to double-digits on net sales during a calendar year based on Oxaydo net sales during such year (excluding net sales resulting from our co-promotion efforts).
-Egalet's first commercial sale of Oxaydo occurred in October 2015.
-We recognized \$149 thousand and \$5 thousand of royalty revenue during the years ended 2016 and 2015, respectively.
+Egalet's first commercial sale of Oxaydo occurred in October 2015 and we have recorded royalties of \$5 thousand on net sales through December 31, 2015.